Can Watermarked LLMs be Identified by Users via Crafted Prompts?: Introduction

 In our experiments, we demonstrate that the \texttt{Water-Probe} algorithm achieves high accuracy in detecting various types of watermarked LLMs.
 We also show its applicability across different LLMs, maintaining a low false positive rate for non-watermarked LLMs.
 Furthermore, our algorithm exhibits robust performance across different sampling methods and temperature settings.

 Finally, we explore methods to enhance the imperceptibility of watermarked LLMs.
 We find that increasing the randomness of watermark key selection is crucial, as it makes it more difficult to construct prompts for repeated sampling using the same key.
 Based on this, we propose the \texttt{Water-Bag} algorithm, which combines multiple watermark keys into one, randomly selecting a key for each generation and choosing the highest score for detection.
-However, increasing key selection randomness often leads to a slight decrease in detectability.
+Although increasing key selection randomness often leads to a slight decrease in detectability, it significantly enhances the imperceptibility of watermarked LLMs.
 Addressing this trade-off should be an important direction for future work.

-Our main contributions can be summarized as follows: \begin{itemize} \item We conduct the first study on the imperceptibility of watermarked LLMs, proposing the \texttt{Water-Probe} algorithm to effectively identify watermarked LLMs by exploiting consistent biases in watermarking keys. \item We demonstrate the high accuracy and robustness of our algorithm across various LLMs, watermarking methods, and generation settings, while maintaining a minimal false positive rate for non-watermarked LLMs. \item We introduce the \texttt{Water-Bag} algorithm to enhance LLM watermark imperceptibility. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We propose \texttt{Water-Probe}, the first unified algorithm that can detect various types of watermarked LLMs by analyzing the consistency of sampling distribution differences across different prompts under fixed watermark keys. \item Through extensive experiments, we demonstrate that \texttt{Water-Probe} achieves high detection accuracy across different LLMs, watermarking methods, and sampling settings, while maintaining a low false positive rate for non-watermarked LLMs. \item We introduce \texttt{Water-Bag}, a novel algorithm that enhances LLM watermark imperceptibility by combining multiple watermark keys, and analyze the trade-off between watermark detectability and imperceptibility. \end{itemize}